ssandlan/cognito-test/README.md

 # Cognito Test Project

-This project is a test application that demonstrates the integration of AWS Cognito for user authentication and management.
-The application includes various components to handle user registration, login, and product management.
+This project is a test online store that recieves a list of products from an external API and allows the user to browse products and add them to their basket.
+The basket state persists across page refreshes.

 ## Table of Contents